thingworx-field-work/IOTCommonMashups/README.md

 # IOTCommonMashups
-A building block created to inspire and provide examples of commonly used mashups.
+A building block created to inspire and provide examples of common use cases in an IoT application.

 # Overview
 IOT Common Mashups is a building block created to inspire and provide examples of commonly used mashups that match with the PTC Product designs.
 The mashups follow PTC’s own design system, the Convergence Design System (CDS), to ensure consistency and quality within the PTC Products and to make the design and development process more efficient and cohesive.